daddydrac/physician-burnout-prediction/README.md

  ![Alt text](https://github.com/joehoeller/physician-burnout-prediction/blob/feature/stressors/misc/active_physicians_by_age.PNG)

  #### Gender:
- Based on  the distribution of active physicians by age group (4 groups) for each gender in US, we can generate successfuly the gender of physicians for this study.
+ Based on  the distribution of active physicians by age group (4 groups) for each gender in USA, we can generate successfuly the gender of physicians for this study.

  The graph shows the percentage of active physicians by age group for each gender in 2017.